-All of these symptoms can lead to a decrease in coordination, and in cases involving the autonomic nerves, a person may also experience a decrease in their ability to tolerate heat, problems with digestion, bladder issues, or blood pressure changes that cause lightheadedness.
+All of these symptoms can lead to a decrease in coordination.
+In cases involving the autonomic nerves, a person may also experience a decrease in their ability to tolerate heat, problems with digestion, bladder issues, or blood pressure changes cause lightheadedness.

-If you have—or suspect you may have—peripheral neuropathy, it is vital that you do not delay treatment.
-We will conduct a thorough evaluation of your condition in order to recommend the most appropriate treatment plan.
+If you have, or suspect you may have, peripheral neuropathy, it is vital that you do not delay treatment.
+We will conduct a thorough evaluation of your condition to recommend the most appropriate treatment plan.
 Often, a combination of therapies is most effective.
 Highly effective natural treatment options for peripheral neuropathy include:

 - Medical weight loss

-The earlier you are diagnosed and begin treatment, the better the chances of reversing peripheral neuropathy, and indeed of preventing it from worsening.
+The earlier you are diagnosed and begin treatment, the better the chances of reversing peripheral neuropathy and preventing it from worsening.
 Even if you’re only experiencing the first signs of tingling or weakness, it is not too early to take action.

 Causes of Neuropathy